smallbets/userbase/README.md

 ## Development

 ### Setting up AWS Keys
-Running this app requires an AWS account with an Access Key.
-To create one, you can follow the guide on [AWS Blog](https://aws.amazon.com/blogs/security/how-to-find-update-access-keys-password-mfa-aws-management-console/)
-You just need to provide your AWS credentials and the app will automatically create all the AWS resources it needs: 3 DynamoDB tables with per-request billing, and 1 S3 bucket.
-To run the app locally, put your AWS credentials in `~/.aws/credentials` under a profile called `encrypted`:
+Running the Userbase server requires an AWS account.
+You just need to provide your AWS credentials and the server will automatically create all the AWS resources it needs.
+To run the app locally, simply put your AWS credentials in `~/.aws/credentials` under a profile called `encrypted`:

 ```
 echo "